Mbed-TLS/mbedtls-docs/kb/attacks/poc-guidelines.md

 ### PoC as a unit test

 For TF-PSA-Crypto and Mbed TLS maintainers, the ideal form of a PoC is a non-regression test for the bug.
-This means a new test case in `tests/suites/test_suite_*.data` which either fails or causes memory corruption inside the library.
+This means a new test case in `tests/suites/test_suite_*.data` which either fails at a clearly valid assertion, or causes memory corruption inside the library.
 Note that if the bug causes memory corruption, you should not try to detect it in the code: instead, rely on compile-time or run-time instrumentation such as AddressSanitizer (ASan) or Valgrind.

 Depending on how close the existing test functions come to reaching the bug, you might either: